Blog

 This was done for GitHub, it will be a very similar process for other git hosting services, I believe.

 After creating a git repo and a githook listener (I’m planning a future post for this), there are a few more steps that need to be taking before the listener will be able to pull down the new code or posts.
+In my particular case the githook listener was running as www-data on Ubuntu.

 First make sure certbot is installed on your system, the instructions below assume that you’re using Ubuntu.